vanzei/vanzei/README.md

-### Hi there 👋,
+### Hey there 👋,
 ### I`m Leonardo Vanzei - A data-driven individual, excited to solve business and life problem.

-- 🔭 I’m currently working with Distributed Systems responsible for a Geolocation Algorithm of Mobile Networks ( 3G, 4G, 5G...you got it 😅 )
+- 🔭 I’m currently working with Distributed Systems responsible for a Geolocation Algorithm of Mobile Networks( 3G, 4G, 5G...you got it 😅)

 ### 🧰 Languages and Tools